 Sure, there’s the must-see Blowhole, but Kiama has much more in store for kids.
 Here are some of our top stops to ignite your little loves’ imaginations during – and long after – their stay.
-There is plenty to do in Kiama for Kids.
+Kiama for Kids is safe and friendly.

-After you’ve visited the famed Kiama Blowhole (which you’ll find at the end of Blowhole Point road, below the Kiama Lighthouse), make sure you stop in and see the wonder of the Kiama’s Little Blowhole, too.
-You’ll find it just off Tingira Crescent, three kilometres south of the town centre.
+After you’ve visited the famed Big Blowhole (which you’ll find at the end of Blowhole Point road, below the Kiama Lighthouse), make sure you stop in and see the wonder of the Little Blowhole, too.
+You’ll find it just off Tingira Crescent, three kilometres south of the town cen-tre.
 It’s an easy climb down from the viewing platform, where you’ll be treated to an up close whopping sound of the amazing compressed air show.
-The spray reaches some seriously remarkable heights, and chances are it will be less busy than it’s popular older brother.
+The spray reaches some seriously re-markable heights, and chances are it will be less busy than it’s popular older brother.
 From here, you can walk around the headland to beautiful Easts Beach.

 We boast some of the best beaches for sandcastle building and boogie-boarding, but for a truly memorable swim take your little ones to one of the family-friendly rock pools.
 Have a splash in The Continental Pool (AKA the Olympic Pool), located at the north end of Black Beach Reserve, the Ourie Pool at Werri Beach, or the Blowhole Point Rock Pool, which you can find on the north side of Blowhole Point.
 At the latter, a shallow wading area suitable for very little swimmers is also available.